 Things to consider before changing a project key

-• If you use Confluence with Jira, the Jira issue macros in Confluence will continue to work.
+- If you use Confluence with Jira, the Jira work item macros in Confluence will continue to work.
 Please note, if you don't see the change straight away, allow some time for the cache to refresh.

-• Links containing the old project key will continue to work, as link aliases will not be updated with the new key.
-For example, if you have a link to an issue 'EXAMPLE-1' in the description of an issue, and you change the project key 'EXAMPLE' to 'DEMO', then the alias 'EXAMPLE-1' will not be updated to 'DEMO-1'.
+- Links containing the old project key will continue to work, as link aliases will not be updated with the new key.
+For example, if you have a link to a work item 'EXAMPLE-1' in the description of a work item, and you change the project key 'EXAMPLE' to 'DEMO', then the alias 'EXAMPLE-1' will not be updated to 'DEMO-1'.
 The link will still direct you to DEMO-1.

 Link to more project details with a project URL